learn-co-curriculum/phase-4-rails-resources-create/README.md

 end
 ```

+To create a new `Bird` instance, we'll need to provide values for these two
+attributes.
 If we were making this request using `fetch`, it'd look like this:

 ```js
 fetch("http://localhost:3000/birds", {